woohyun8/woohyun8.github.io/_posts/2025-05-15-Migration.md

 # Journal Summary

-**[Andris et al. (2023)](https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-023-00426-1)** served as the background knowledge for my project, offering key insights into how trade flows can be modeled and interpreted through network analysis.
+**[Andris et al. (2023)](https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-023-00426-1)** was the background knowledge for my project, offering key insights into how internal migration flows can be modeled and interpreted through network analysis and various algorithms.

+## 🧐 Research Question & Research Gap

+In the early stages of the COVID-19 pandemic, most pandemic control policies in the United States were implemented at the state level.
+However, the actual movement patterns of people and social connections, i.e., ***functional regions***, do not fully align with state boundaries.
+The paper addresses this research gap by applying a community-detection algorithm to large networks of mobility and social-media connections to determine the boundaries between functional regions.

+The research question mentioned in the paper is:
+> *“Which boundaries based on five different human-network regions are able to ‘contain’ COVID-19 cases more effectively than state boundaries in the coterminous United States?”*

+## 🗝️ Method

+**1. Community-Detection Algorithms**

+In this study, five algorithms- Fast Greedy, InfoMap, Louvain, REDCAP, and WalkTrap- were used to distinguish communities.
+As a result, the **Louvain** method yielded the largest values of maximized modularity \( Q_{\text{max}} \).

+- Here, **Modularity Q** is an indicator that quantifies how well a network is divided into communities.
+The *higher* the Q value, the more nodes are connected within their own communities.
+That is, there are fewer connections to other communities, resulting in a clear community structure.
+Conversely, a *low* Q value indicates that the boundaries between communities are blurred and that the network is entangled overall.

+## 📑 Result/Interpretation